 Team productivity can suffer greatly if your team is invested in spending significant portions of each workday engaged in speculative rumour mongering and the spread of interpersonal gossip.
-Rumours are comprised of unsubstantiated organisational news, while gossip is usually about personal issues.
+Team building events support employees in combating office rumours by encouraging communication and collaboration within a team environment.
+Rumours are often comprised of unsubstantiated organisational news, while gossip is usually about personal issues.
 Although rumours and gossip can never be fully eliminated from an environment where people interact on a daily basis, there are a number of strategies that can be used to limit the destructive and non-productive impact of rumours and gossip on team performance.

 Teams need to set limits on mean-spirited gossip first.
 By refusing to listen to catty, judgmental information about others, the potential for hurt feelings and retaliatory action is significantly reduced.
 When confronted with such information team members will agree to either change the subject, or walk away without contributing to the conversation.